What To Eat Before Anal Sex, According To A Sex Educator

 2. Soluble is easily absorbed by the body and does everything from regulating blood sugar levels to avoiding constipation.

-Preparing for butt play may require eating high insoluble fiber meals a day or so beforehand.
+Preparing for butt play may require eating high-insoluble fiber meals a day or so beforehand.
 After that, switch to the soluble variety to get things really moving.

 However, some say you should restrict your intake of insoluble foods a day before sex.
 Then switch over to soluble to flush out your system.
 In either case, avoid anything containing indigestible bits because you do not want anything like them in your rectum.